wdi-red-coral/week_01-day_05-js-objects/README.md

 ### Demo: Objects

-In Javascript to represent a dictionary of data with key/value pairs, we can use an [Object](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics).
+In JavaScript to represent a dictionary of data with key/value pairs, we can use an [Object](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics).

 ```js